frankwang98/autoware.universe_comment/control/trajectory_follower_base/README.md

 There are many characteristics and needs that are unique to longitudinal control.
 Designing them separately from the lateral control keeps the modules less coupled and improves maintainability.

-### Nonlinear coupling of lateral and longitudinal motion
+### Nonlinear coupling of lateral and longitudinal motion 横向和纵向运动的非线性耦合

 The lat-lon mixed control problem is very complex and uses nonlinear optimization to achieve high performance.
 Since it is difficult to guarantee the convergence of the nonlinear optimization, a simple control logic is also necessary for development.